A Standard Form in (some) Free Fields: How to construct Minimal Linear Representations

 \begin{remark} For a polynomial $p$ given by a \emph{standard} ALS $\als{A}$ (of dimension $n \ge 2$) the minimal inverse of $\als{A}$ (of dimension $n-1$) is refined if and only if $\als{A}$ is obtained by the minimal polynomial multiplication of its irreducible factors $q_i$ in $p = q_1 q_2 \cdots q_m$.
 For a detailed discussion about the factorization of polynomials (in free associative algebras) we refer to \cite{Schrempf2017b9} .
 One of the simplest non-trivial examples is

-With respect of the general factorization theory it is open to show that the free field is a ``similarity unique factorization domain'' \cite{Schrempf2017c2} . \end{remark}
+With respect of the general factorization theory it is open to show that the free field is a ``similarity unique factorization domain'' \cite{Schrempf2017c9} . \end{remark}

-Later, in Example~\ref{ex:mr.hua} (Hua's identity), we will need to refine a pivot block.
-Although the necessary transformations there are obvious the procedure should be illustrated in a systematic way.
-But before we have a look on \emph{how} this $2\times 2$ block appeared, namely by inverting the element given by the ALS
+\begin{Example}[Factorization versus Refinement] Later, in Example~\ref{ex:mr.hua} (Hua's identity), we will need to refine a pivot block.
+Although the necessary transformations there are obvious, the procedure should be illustrated in a systematic way.
+But first we have a look on \emph{how} this $2\times 2$ block appears, namely by inverting the element given by the ALS

 If we exchange columns~2 and~3 it is immediate that this is the ``product'' of the admissible linear systems

 Applying the minimal inverse on

 we get a \emph{refined} (and minimal) ALS, namely